Censorship in Germany: East Germany (1945–1990)

 According to the Constitution of the German Democratic Republic (GDR), censorship of any kind was forbidden.
 However, the government of the GDR took measures to ensure that all publications were in line with their ideological grounding.

 The Office of Head Administration for Publishing and Book Trade was tasked with regulating all material published within the GDR.
 The office aimed to produce material that was both politically correct and a reflection of communist values; however, the office was often advertised to the public as "a means for improving the quality of literature".
 Most division chiefs were literary figures with a history of party loyalty; oftentimes a former head of a publishing house or an author filled the role.
 In order to have material published and printed, an author or publisher had to submit the work to the Office and acquire a permit.
 Writers typically experienced a processing time of one to two months.
 Refusal to publish was not uncommon; a team of six typically rejected 250 manuscripts each year after receiving around 600.
 Approved books were published and around 10,000 copies of each book entered circulation.

 Other types of art were also highly regulated.
 Permission was required to exhibit or perform any visual art.
 In addition, journalists without government approval were not hired.

 The primary goal of East German censorship – whether it be to regulate books, films, or other forms of art – was to protect the interests of communism and its implementation.
-Works critical of the East German or Soviet governments were forbidden, as were any works which seemed sympathetic to fascism.
+Works critical of the East German or Soviet governments were forbidden, as were any works which were alleged to be sympathetic to fascism.

 Around 1989, as the people of East Germany grew more and more displeased with the state of the country, the rejection of material that celebrated West Germany heightened.
 Thousands of East Germans were fleeing west and the demand for West German materials – films, books, and magazines – was on the rise.
 As a result, the literature market for East German publications suffered.
 Books sat undistributed in Office warehouses as the demand for material was nearly nonexistent.